intel-analytics/ipex-llm/docs/docs/APIdocs/layers/nn/Functional.md

 model = Model([linear], [softmax])
 ```

-An easy way to understand the Functional API is to image each layer in the model
+An easy way to understand the Funtional API is to think of each layer in the model as a directed
-is a directional edge connect its input to an output.
+edge connecting its input and output

-In the above code, first we define the graph.
-We create an input node named as linear by using
+In the above code, first we create an input node named as linear by using
 the Linear layer, then connect it to the sigmoid node with a Sigmoid
 layer, then connect the sigmoid node to the softmax node with a Softmax layer.